Skip to main content

 Write a PREreview

-Spatial frequency channels mediate a visual metric for human spatial perception
+Spatial frequency channels mediate a mental ruler for spatial vision in humans

 Posted